CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-07-03-introduction-tensorflow-hidden.md

 ## Linear regression

 ### Gradient descent algorithm
-We analyze an example of simple linear regression to see how to use ```tensorflow``` to optimize over a loss function.
+We analyze an example of simple linear regression to see how to use ```TensorFlow``` to optimize over a loss function.
-Then we use ```tensorboard``` to monitor the loss function in each iteration.
+Then we use ```TensorBoard``` to monitor the loss function in each iteration.
-For a simple linear regression, we fit a linear function
+For a simple linear regression, we fit a linear function,

 $$y = A x + b + \epsilon$$